19 FAQs people ask about rent reviews

 A rent review does not include any changes to the terms of the lease.
 However, you can change the terms of the lease by negotiation with the landlord at any stage.

-15. What happens if the landlord and I cannot agree on the new rent?
+15. What happens if the landlord and I cannot agree on the new rent on a leased property?

 The lease will usually specify that a third party should resolve the disagreement.
 Typically, you and the landlord would agree a suitable third party, such as a local chartered surveyor specialising in rent reviews.
 Otherwise, the lease should specify how an independent appointment will be made.